funkydan2/zotero-adding/README.md

 These styles are based heavily on the [Society for Biblical Literature](//www.sbl-site.org) style guide, though modified according to MTC's requirements.
 They don't work perfectly, but work well enough, and I'd love to see them improved.

-These files are offered under [GPL](LICENSE.md) with no support or warranty.
+These files are offered under the [GPL](LICENSE) with no support or warranty.